 Building & Construction Disputes Solicitors in Manchester & London

 Construction projects are by their very nature complex, involve high stakes and draw in the expertise of various professionals throughout the development process.
 Where there are errors or one of the experts involved fails to carry out their duties with reasonable skill and care or breaches their contractual agreement, a disagreement may arise.
-Where things don’t go to plan, our building & construction dispute solicitors can help you swiftly resolve the disagreement and reach a successful outcome.
+Where things don’t go to plan, our building & construction disputes solicitors can help you swiftly resolve the disagreement and reach a successful outcome.

 We are focused on delivering cost-effective and pragmatic advice in both large and small-scale construction disputes.
 We understand avoiding a dispute or and an early negotiated settlement is always the most desirable outcome.
 However, if court proceedings are necessary, our team of tenacious building and building & construction solicitors shall ensure your interests are represented and protected at all times.